 Whilst trade unions have a particular role to play in representing their members in the workplace, there is lots of common ground.
 Engage For Success very much sees employee engagement as trying to create opportunities for employee voice, to grow better leadership and management through times of change, to hold leaders, managers and the organisation to account, to encourage organisational integrity.

 Employee Engagement aims to help employees, organisational and team leaders have better conversations about making work better and creating the right conditions so everyone can give of their best.

 Employee engagement surveys are often run by the employer, but can provide trade unions with valuable data about how colleagues are feeling about the organisation, and about particular issues like pay and benefits, learning and development, discrimination, bullying and harassment.
 Using common data and partnering teams within an organisation can create a powerful dynamic for change in an organisation.

 Join your regional Thought and Action group and see what events are coming up.
 We also have Topic and Sector Thought and Action Groups.
 Have a look at the list to see what interests you.
 If you want to improve employee engagement where you work, why not discuss the issues with 4-5 other like-minded people near where you live or work in an Engagement Explosion Action Learning Set.
-If you are up for a challenge, why not join others where you live or work to think about how to improve employee engagement in your local community, through a City Build Challenge?

 We are less about membership and more about action.
 So get connected – you can join our Linked In group – but more importantly, get thinking, get involved, get contributing, and change the future of your organisation, and of the UK, for the better.